NVIDIA/cloud-native-docs/container-toolkit/arch-overview.md

 a reference to the NVIDIA Container Runtime and set this runtime as the default.
 The NVIDIA Container Toolkit contains a utility to update this file as highlighted in the `docker`-specific installation instructions.

-See the {ref}`install-guide` for more information on installing the NVIDIA Container Toolkit on various Linux distributions.
+See the {doc}`install-guide` for more information on installing the NVIDIA Container Toolkit on various Linux distributions.

 ### Package Repository